lkhanhpham/ambient-digital/README.md

-# Ambient Innovation
+# Ambient Digital

 ## Intro

-This project was developed in cooperation with Ambient Innovation as part of the Capstone Project at the University of Cologne.
+This project was developed in cooperation with Ambient Digital as part of the Capstone Project at the University of Cologne.

 ## Getting started